-416 417 Ecumenical relationships with other churches of Reformed confession shall be entered into 418 where feasible and be maintained according to the rules adopted for this purpose by general 419 synod.
-Minor differences on points of doctrine, worship and governance should not be an 420 obstacle to entering into ecumenical relationships with these churches.
-421 422 4.
-We recommend that Synod appoint one committee to be mandated to oversee all aspects of 423 ecumenical relations, and to name this committee the Committee on Ecumenical Relations 424 (CER).
-425 426 5.
-We recommend that Synod appoint twelve members to the CER from across the federation, 427 one of whom should be the convenor.
-428 429 6.
-We recommend that Synod set the length of time on the committee to be four renewable 430 three-year terms for a total of twelve years.
-431 432 7.
-We recommend that Synod give the CER the following general mandate 433 a.
-To continue contact with churches with whom we are in ecumenical relations; 434 b.
-To send an appropriate number of delegates to represent the CanRC churches at ICRC 435 and NAPARC; 29 436 c.
-To work in consultation with individual CanRC churches and classes that maintain 437 contact with churches for which the CER also has a mandate; 30 438 d.
-Upon request, to advise CanRC churches regarding the identity of other churches and 439 our relationship with them; 440 e.
-To report on any contact with a church with whom we are not in an ecumenical 441 relationship; 442 f.
-To appoint one of its members to validate and submit to the treasurer of the General 443 Fund all expenses being submitted for committee work; 444 g.
-To submit its report to the churches five months prior to the convening of general 445 synod; 31 446 h.
-To appoint two of its members to facilitate hospitality support for fraternal delegates 447 and observers, in consultation with the convening church, at each general synod.
-448 449 8.
-We recommend that Synod adopt the following protocols for hosting fraternal delegates and 450 observers to general synod: 451 a.
-Invitations: 452 It is the responsibility of the CER to send invitations to all churches in category 1 453 (Ecclesiastical Fellowship), and to any church in category 2 (Corresponding 454 Relationship) or category 3 (General Contact) when it deems this to be of benefit to
+We recommend that Synod give the CER the following general mandate

+- a.
+To continue contact with churches with whom we are in ecumenical relations; - b.
+To send an appropriate number of delegates to represent the CanRC churches at ICRC and NAPARC;39 - c.
+To work in consultation with individual CanRC churches and classes that maintain contact with churches for which the CER also has a mandate;40 - d.
+Upon request, to advise CanRC churches regarding the identity of other churches and our relationship with them; - To report on any contact with a church with whom we are not in an ecumenical relationship; - f.
+To appoint one of its members to validate and submit to the treasurer of the General Fund all expenses being submitted for committee work; - g.
+To submit its report to the churches five months prior to the convening of general synod, 41 - h.
+To appoint two of its members to facilitate hospitality support for fraternal delegates and observers, in consultation with the convening church, at each general synod.

+8. Protocols for Hosting at General Synods

+We recommend that Synod adopt the following protocols for hosting fraternal delegates and observers to general synod:

+a.
+Invitations:

+It is the responsibility of the CER to send invitations to all churches in category 1 (Ecclesiastical Fellowship), and to any church in category 2 (Corresponding Relationship) or category 3 (General Contact) when it deems this to be of benefit to our ecumenical relationship with them.
+The CER shall inform the convening church of these invitations.